playframework/playframework/documentation/manual/working/javaGuide/main/tests/JavaFunctionalTest.md

 ## Testing with a fake application

-To run tests within a `FakeAppliction`, you can do the following:
+To run tests with an `Application`, you can do the following:

 @[test-running-fakeapp](code/javaguide/tests/FakeApplicationTest.java)

-You can also extend `WithApplication`, this will automatically ensure that a fake application is started and stopped for you:
+You can also extend `WithApplication`, this will automatically ensure that an application is started and stopped for you:

 @[test-withapp](code/javaguide/tests/FunctionalTest.java)